 Thanks for proving my point….

 The tough one is recognizing it in ourselves!
-When you are spinning on a problem instead of trying to find solutions to it, you are being negative.
-When you are having a conversation about a problem, you are being negative… think about fixing it, or changing how you react to the problem.
+When you are spinning on a problem instead of trying to find solutions, you are being negative.
+When you are having a conversation about a problem, you are being negative… think about fixing it, or changing how you react to a problem.

 It’s Easier to Blame that to Solve